-Cervical screening (also known as a smear test checks if the cells around the cervix are healthy.
-It’s offered to all women aged 25 and over and it is really important to have this check even if you have had the HPV vaccine.
+Cervical screening (also known as a smear test) checks if the cells around the cervix are healthy.
+This screening is offered to all women aged 25 and over.
+It is very important to have this check even if you have had the HPV vaccine.

 Find help in your local area